sumukus/crowdFunding/README.md

 ## Installation

+### Node.js

 Make sure that you install the Node.js in your machine.
 You can follow [Installing Node.js using package manager](https://nodejs.org/en/download/package-manager/) post.

+### Clone Repository
 Clone this repository using the command given below:
 ```
 git clone https://github.com/sumukus/crowdFunding.git
 ```
+### Install Project Dependencies

-Once you clonned this repository, you can install the project dependecies using the command:
+Once you clonned this repository, you can install the project dependecies from the root directory of this project using the command:
 ```
 cd crowdFunding
 npm install
 ```
-from the root directory of this project.
+### Install Metamask
+Install the metamask in your browser and create an account.
+Make sure, you keep the passphrase safely so that we can use later on.
+You can download and configure metamask from [MetaMask](https://metamask.io/download/)